Questions? Call0808 196 1942orMessage us

 • You have PCOS – people with PCOS tend to have naturally high levels of LH, and so an OPK can give a false positive result

-• You have very irregular cycles – it’s recommended that you consult with a doctor if you’re trying to get pregnant whilst experiencing irregular cycles.
+• You have very irregular cyclespinpointing when you ovulate can be difficult and expensive with frequent testing.
+Consult your doctor for advice.
 Using OPKs can become expensive due to challenges in finding your ovulation day

 The cervical mucus method